sarahannblackledge/GENIUSII/README.md

     1. nii.gz file of CBCT that has been registered/resampled to the CTref.
 Note: no date or name information is stored in the metadata of these nifti files, so they are considered fully anonymized.
 HOWEVER, the nifti filename contains the study date by default.
 I recommend changing this manually retrospectively once all desired data has been converted to nifti format (e.g. Fraction1.nii.gz).

+### Step 6: Copy nifti dump folder to storage device
+Once you've got all of the data you want to analyse in your nifti_dump folder, you can copy this to the external storage device to be used with the MATLAB app.
+You can then make the ITK-SNAP workspaces by operating on the nifti files saved on the storage device.